Share feedback

 • Include error messages when debugging

 Gordon works best when you describe what you want to achieve rather than how to do it.
+Gordon maintains context across a conversation, so you can follow up with clarifications or ask related questions without repeating yourself.

 Working directory context